 A game changer.
 If you don’t like reading car reviews that is your 3 word summary of the KONA electric.
 However the fact that you have ended up here suggests that you might want us to elaborate.

 If you have read any of our reviews of KIA’s and Hyundai’s over the past few years you will already know that we have been hugely impressed with how the brand has transformed itself from a budget bit player to serious contender.
 The KONA electric captures the moment that catching up became leap frogging ahead.

 It is nothing short of a miracle that Hyundai has cracked the biggest issue facing electric cars, namely the difference between official and real world range.
-If that still isn’t enough for a few extra quid the 64 kWh battery will deliver an excellent 279 miles.

 This fact alone would make us very big fans of the KONA but the good news doesn’t stop there.
 The electric bits are wrapped in an attractive and very on trend crossover body, the interior is well laid out and works very well and like every other car in the range you get a 5 year unlimited warranty for the whole car and an 8 year 120,000 mile warranty for the battery.